skynav/ttt/README.md

  * Error if style attribute IDREF does not reference a style element.
 (8.2.1)
  * Error if style attribute IDREF references a style element that is not a descendant of styling element.
 (8.2.1)
  * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF and `duplicate-idref-in-style-no-intervening` warning is not disabled.
 (8.2.1)
+ * Warn if same IDREF appears more than once in specified tts:style attribute and `duplicate-idref-in-style` warning is enabled.
+(8.2.1)
  * Error if tts:extent attribute uses a negative length value.
 (8.2.7)
  * Error if tts:extent on root (tt) element specifies non-pixel unit for either width or height.
 (8.2.7)
  * Warn if tts:fontFamily attribute uses quoted generic family name and `quoted-generic-font-family` warning is enabled.
 (8.2.8)